SebastianBoldt/Jelly/README.md

 Jelly 2.0 also provides a new feature called live update.
 It is now also possible to update the alignment, size and margin guards when the viewController is already visible.
-Some of them will throw an exception if used and a wrong presentationType.
+Some of them will throw an exception if used on a wrong presentationType.
 For example: a width update can not be performed on slide transitions because it always has full width.
 I tried to be expressive when it comes to the exception names.

 These are the new live update functions provider by the Animator Object.